 Unusual Options Activity Insight: Clover Health Investments

-Clover Health Investments (NASDAQ:CLOV) shares experienced unusual options activity on Monday.
-The stock price moved up to $10.51 following the option alert.
+Shares of Clover Health Investments (NASDAQ:CLOV) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $16.61.

 - Sentiment: BEARISH